BadChoice/RVCalendarWeekView/README.md

 # RVCalendarWeekView
-Simple but powerful Calendar Week View for iOS
+Simple but powerful Calendar Week View for iOS With dragable events

 Following the work from [MSCollectionView](https://github.com/erichoracek/MSCollectionViewCalendarLayout) I created this library simplifing its usage